OriolFilter/Istio_Examples/07-MeshConfig/01-Outboud-Traffic-Policy/README.md

 - REGISTRY_ONLY: Restricted to services that figure in the service registry a and the ServiceEntry objects.

-More info regarding this configuration at the pertintent documentation (https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-OutboundTrafficPolicy-Mode)
+More info regarding this configuration at the pertinent documentation (https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-OutboundTrafficPolicy-Mode)

 ## Runthrough